FarronF/limerick-council-meetings/meetings/2015/10/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 21st September 2015.md

 The EPA is the relevant authority for the issue of waste licences which

-would cover the storage of hazardous waste.---
+would cover the storage of hazardous waste.
+---
 6

 9.